Opposition "would talk to Assad in northern Syria"

 The Muslim Brotherhood, which controls a large bloc within the Islamist-dominated coalition, is against the initiative.

-But the Brotherhood, the only organized political force in the opposition, is unlikely to challenge Alkhatib's authority directly, with his initiative gaining popularity in Syria, the sources said.
+But the Brotherhood, the only organised political force in the opposition, is unlikely to challenge Alkhatib's authority directly, with his initiative gaining popularity in Syria, the sources said.

 The Syrian authorities have not responded directly to Alkhatib's initiative -- formulated in broad terms last month.
 But Information Minister Amran al-Zubi on Friday repeated the government's line that the opposition was welcome to come to Damascus to discuss Syria's future in line with Assad's proposals for a national dialogue.